 • If you register for access to a secure area of our site used to exchange information between us

-The information required is necessary to enable ACCOTAX – Accountants & Tax Consultants to deal with your enquiry, but additional information may be requested to help us to provide the most appropriate response.
+The information required is necessary to enable ACCOTAX – Accountants & Tax Consultants to deal with your inquiry, but additional information may be requested to help us to provide the most appropriate response.
 If such additional information is requested, it is highlighted and its provision is voluntary.

 Sensitive information is not sought through the web site except where legally required as part of the recruitment process.
 Sensitive information includes data relating to: race or ethnic origin; political opinions; religious or other similar beliefs; trade union membership; physical or mental health; sexual life or criminal record.
 Where you do provide sensitive information this will be accepted as explicit consent to ACCOTAX – Accountants & Tax Consultants to use that information in connection with the purpose for which it has been provided.